Brynmawr Library and Institute – Alma Street Brynmawr.

-On Friday 6th July 1906 the New Institute Committee met and arranged to have a meeting with the architect Mr Bates and the contractor Mr Jenkins for the purpose of commencing the building of the new institute at once and the signing of contracts between all parties.
-According to the terms of the contract the building had to be completed by the 7th January 1907.
+On Friday 6th of July 1906, the New Institute Committee met and arranged to have a meeting with the architect Mr Bates and the contractor Mr Jenkins for the purpose of commencing the building of the new institute at once and the signing of contracts between all parties.
+According to the terms of the contract the building had to be completed by the 7th of January 1907.

 The New Institute Building.